 All About Sacha

 SACHA MULLIN is a Chicago-based singer-songwriter, arranger, pianist, and educator.
-At once commanding and vulnerable, Sacha's often been compared to Jeff Buckley and Morrissey – though he more closely studied the heartfelt gymnastics of folks like Kate Bush and Lisa Fischer.
+At once commanding and vulnerable, Sacha's often been compared to Jeff Buckley and Morrissey – though he more closely studied the heartfelt gymnastics of folks like Heather Nova and Lisa Fischer.

 Windy City Rock once tagged him as "soulful" and "snaking"; and Chicago Reader declared his voice as "exalted", "angelic", and "almost alien."
 He lives for clustery harmonies and angular melodies.
 And while most have a perception of certain musical genres, Sacha prefers to explore the space around the edges – a space of endless of possibility.
 From Bubblegum to Brazilian to Bulgarian, he finds inspiration.

 Sacha is perhaps best known for his work with avant-rock groups CHEER-ACCIDENT (Cuneiform Records), and Lovely Little Girls (Skin Graft Records), with whom he did two albums and tours.
-He has also sung with Bobby McFerrin, Jeanne Arland & Patty Peterson, Hannibal Lokumbe, Dead Rider, Ariel Pink, Lori Dokken, Bobby Conn, Debbie Duncan, Carla Kihlstedt, Daniel Knox, Gabriele Roberto, The Gabriel Construct, and Dessa; shared stages with Lightning Bolt, Kayo Dot, RUINS, and Mitski; has been heard on MTV, CBS, NPR, and Japan's NHK; and is currently a co-host of the pop culture podcast Ray of Blight with Chicago zine queen Liz Mason.
+He has also sung with Bobby McFerrin, Jeanne Arland & Patty Peterson, Hannibal Lokumbe, Ariel Pink, Dead Rider, Lori Dokken, Bobby Conn, Debbie Duncan, Carla Kihlstedt, Daniel Knox, Gabriele Roberto, Sarah Winters (vōx), The Gabriel Construct, and Dessa; shared stages with Lightning Bolt, Kayo Dot, RUINS, and Mitski; has been heard on MTV, CBS, NPR, and Japan's NHK; and is currently a co-host of the comedy podcast N*Sync Found Fan Fiction with Chicago zine queen Liz Mason.